 Unnerved by the scale of the upheaval, the Company decided to repress the revolt with all its might.
 It brought reinforcements from England, passed new laws so that the rebels could be convicted with ease, and then moved into the storm centres of the revolt.
 Delhi was recaptured from the rebel forces in September 1857.
 The last Mughal emperor, Bahadur Shah Zafar was tried in court and sentenced to life imprisonment.
-His sons were shot dead before his eyes.
 He and his wife Begum Zinat Mahal were sent to prison in Rangoon in October 1858.
 Bahadur Shah Zafar died in the Rangoon jail in November 1862.